freedomofpress/securedrop/docs/development/threat_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  To access the Journalist Interface, the *Application Server*, or the
-   Monitor Server, the attacker needs to obtain the admin's login
+   *Monitor Server*, the attacker needs to obtain the admin's login
    credentials and the admin's two-factor authentication device.
 Unless
    the attacker has physical access to the servers, the attacker will
    also need to obtain the Hidden Service values for the Interface and